urbanwuensch/website/index.md

   - "/img/eurofleets2.jpg" : "Tromsø, Norway (2015)"
   - "/img/Fjord_ice_MSM56.jpg" : "Scoresby Sund, Greenland (2016)"
   - "/img/Columbia_River.jpg" : "Columbia River, OR (USA, 2013)"
+  - "/img/Urban_Wuensch_MSM56.jpg" : "Maria S Merian, Scoresby Sound (Greenland, 2016)"
+  - "/img/hplc_picture.jpg" : "High-performance liquid chromatography @ DTU Aqua (2024)"
 ---

-I'm Urban Wünsch, a postdoctoral researcher working on all things dissolved in water.
+I'm Urban Wünsch, a researcher working on all things dissolved in water.
 I am driven by a desire to disentangle the composition of complex environmental samples to understand the fate of organic substances in water.

 Did I loose you there?
 Imagine a nice cup of [black tea](https://www.youtube.com/watch?v=e43xgMIW6K4).
 We instinctively know that the darker our tea, the more intense the flavor.
 We actually figured out the chemistry of tea a long time ago.
 But would you drink water from a river if it had the same intense color?
 Probably not, right?